Where were you born?

 What kind of studies do you work on?

 Currently, my main focus is on the development and implementation of optical imaging for the enhanced detection of solid cancers.
-My area of interest in the head and neck region.
+My area of interest is the head and neck region.
 Besides actively running clinical trials, I’m also contributing to the IPAS (Intra-operative pathology assisted surgery) workflow, in which we are focusing on the excised tissue specimen, to provide intra-operative information to the attending surgeon which can be used for determining the further surgical strategy.
 I’m currently appointed as a post-doc at the department of Oral & Maxillofacial Surgery at the University Medical Center Groningen

 Why did you want to do research/work in this field?